chear/SWNote/Makefile.md

 ## 2. what [Makefile.am](http://Makefile.am) and [Makefile.in](http://Makefile.in)?

-[Makefile.am](http://Makefile.am) is a programmer-defined file and is used by automake to generate the Makefile.infile (the .am stands for automake).
+[Makefile.am](http://Makefile.am) is a programmer-defined file and is used by automake to generate the Makefile.in file (the .am stands for automake).
 The configure script typically seen in source tarballs will use the [Makefile.in](http://Makefile.in) to generate a Makefile.
 The configure script itself is generated from a programmer-defined file named either [configure.ac](http://configure.ac) or [configure.in](http://configure.in) (deprecated).
-I prefer .ac (for autoconf) since it differentiates it from the generated [Makefile.in](http://Makefile.in) files and that way I can have rules such as make dist-cleanwhich runs rm -f *.in.
+I prefer .ac (for autoconf) since it differentiates it from the generated [Makefile.in](http://Makefile.in) files and that way I can have rules such as make dist-cleanwhich runs ``rm -f *.in`` .
 Since it is a generated file, it is not typically stored in a revision system such as Git, SVN, Mercurial or CVS, rather the .ac file would be.

 ref: aclocal_autoconf_diff.md